Food marketing

-Food marketing brings together the food producer and the consumer through a chain of marketing activities.
+Food marketing is the marketing of food products.
+It brings together the food producer and the consumer through a chain of marketing activities.

 Background

 Pomeranz & Adler, 2015, defines food marketing as a chain of marketing activities that takes place within the food system between a food organisation and the consumer.
 This has the potential to be a complicated procedure, as there are many processes that are used prior to the sale the food product.
 These include food processing, wholesaling, retailing, food service and transport.
 Due to these many processes, a multitude of organisations have to be involved in the sale of one food product.
-For example, approximately fifty-six organisations are involved in the making of one can of chicken noodle soup.
+For example, there are approximately fifty-six organisations are involved in the making of one can of chicken noodle soup.
 These organisations not only include the processors who make the ingredients for the product, but also involve the companies who manufacture the cans, print the labels and transport the product.
 Therefore, on a global scale, the food marketing industry is one of the largest direct and indirect employers.

 For Schaffner & Schroder, 1998, food marketing is the act of communicating to the consumer through a range of marketing techniques in order to add value to a food product and persuade the consumer to purchase.
 This includes all activities that occur in between the completion of a product through to the purchasing process of consumers.
 Food marketing systems differ worldwide due to the level of development in the particular country, economically and technologically.
 Understanding and interpreting a particular countries food marketing techniques also requires taking into account the socio-economic, cultural, legal-political and technological environment of that country.